Glacier has become an extremely busy park. Expect crowds on roads, at visitor centers, on popular trails, and on shuttles.

 Where and When to Expect Crowds

-3. On the TrailsIn 2017 the Hidden Lake Trail averaged 1,604 hikers per day.
-The top 10 most popular hikes in the park all average hundreds of hikers per day.
-However, with over 700 miles of trails many visitors find that by taking a less popular trail they can get away from the crowds after a few miles.
+3. On the TrailsThe top ten most popular hikes in the park, such as Grinnell Glacier, the Highline Trail, and Avalanche Lake, all average hundreds of hikers per day.
+In 2017, the Hidden Lake Trail averaged 1,604 hikers per day.
+However, with over 700 miles of trails, many visitors find that by taking a less popular trail they can get away from the crowds and still experience beautiful views.

 Three Tips for Dealing with Glacier's Crowds

 1. Adjust Your ExpectationsDon't expect your trip to be all solitude.
 Be considerate, respect other visitors, and strive to protect the quality of everyone’s experience.
 Yield to other hikers on the trail and avoid loud voices and music when near other people.
 Check the Recreation Access Display for current conditions and road statuses in Glacier.

 2. Have a Backup Plan, or TwoBe flexible with your plans, as parking may not be available at the trailhead of your choice.
 Vehicle congestion can close whole areas of the park daily during the summer.
 Wildlife activity, weather, car accidents, and wildfires also close areas of the park every year.
 Being flexible will allow you to get the most out of your visit.
 If parking lots are full, don't add to the congestion, but just move on to your backup plan and try again later.

 3. Consider one of Glacier's NeighborsThinking of your visit as a trip to the Crown of the Continent Ecosystem, rather than just to a national park, will present many more options.
 From east into Glacier County, west into the Flathead Valley, and even north into Canada, the park is surrounded by spectacular scenery and exceptional outdoor recreation opportunities.
 See our list of nearby attractions for more information.

 Last updated: October 31, 2021